Affiliate marketing is booming. In fact, affiliate marketing spend has an annual growth rate of 10%, and 80% of brands now have an affiliate program!

 Affiliate management involves managing different types of affiliates, either directly, for your own program, or indirectly, for other people’s programs.

-There are many different types of affiliates and every program is a little different, depending on what types and combination of affiliates are involved.
+There are many different types of affiliates and every program is a little different, depending on what types and combinations of affiliates are involved.

 Whether they’re direct or indirect, the simplest way to differentiate between the different types of affiliates is how they’re compensated: